VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Credit Transfer Faculty/Centre/College Assessor/Education Manager 7 years

-Records Disposal
+Records disposal

-University records must only be disposed of in accordance with the University’s Records Disposal Process as out- lined in the Records Framework Procedure.
+University records must only be disposed of in accordance with the University’s Records Disposal Process as outlined in the Records Framework Procedure.
 Authorisation must be obtained from the Director of VET, Records Management Services and the Director of Academic Services or their delegate prior to disposal.
 Records must not be destroyed where it is known that those records may likely be required in evidence, either now or in the future.